jaskaran-ai/ivalt-landing.com/docs/EMAIL_SETUP.md

    - Email signup for notifications
    - Sends welcome email to subscriber
    - Sends notification to all `ADMIN_EMAILS` recipients

+3. **API Request Form** (`/src/components/ApiRequestForm.tsx`)
+   - Used on the `/api-request` page
+   - Includes name, email, and reason for API request fields
+   - Sends API key email to the requester's email address
+   - API key is read from `API_KEY` environment variable

 ## Security Features